MHC-II binding predictions - Tutorial

 prediction was made for, the input sequence number (#), start position and end position of the peptide,

-its length, the peptide, ('method used' if IEDB recommened method is used and 'percentile rank' for both
+its length, the peptide, ('method used' if IEDB recommended 2.22 or earlier version is used and 'percentile rank' for both

-consensus and IEDB recommended), the core sequence, the predicted score and percentile rank for combinatorial
+consensus and IEDB recommended2.22 or earlier), the core sequence, the predicted score and percentile rank for combinatorial

 library, SMM_align and Sturniolo.
 The table can be sorted by clicking on the table column headers.